Learn the common signs of mental illness in adults and adolescents.

 Call the NAMI Helpline at

-Experiencing discrimination based on a disability can lead to many issues, including quality of life and mental health struggles.
-People with a disability live in poverty at over twice the rate of their non-disabled peers.
+Experiencing discrimination based on a disability can lead to many issues, including quality of life and mental health struggles. .
+People with a disability live in poverty at nearly three times the rate of their non-disabled peers.
 Access to health care is also a major issue — in a 2019 survey of individuals eligible for both Medicare and Medicaid benefits, 75% of respondents reported having at least one disability.
 Compared to dual-eligible individuals who did not have a disability, these respondents were more likely to have difficulty accessing needed health care services.
 Nearly 40% reported that their health plan would not approve or cover care, 16% were unable to get transportation to their doctor’s office, and 12% could not afford their care.

 In addition to the “obvious” discrimination in housing, employment and accessibility, people living with disabilities also experience pressure to assimilate to a culture that engages in ableism.
 Throughout mainstream media — television shows, movies, magazines and images on social media — people with disabilities are almost always depicted either as secondary characters who need the help of non-disabled peers or as inspirational heroes who have overcome tragic circumstances.
 They are rarely shown simply as people with the same wants, needs and complexity as anyone else.

 The intersection of having a disability and living with a mental illness creates a unique identity, with complex needs and concerns.
 Disability and mental health issues are closely tied together, and for individuals who experience both, issues of discrimination can be compounded.
 This “double discrimination” often leads to more challenging health outcomes, including higher rates of death by suicide and institutionalization.
-Research findings show that people living with disabilities including mental illness are eight times more likely to attempt suicide than individuals with neither disability nor mental illness.
+Research findings show that people living with disabilities including mental illness were four times more likely to attempt suicide than individuals with neither disability nor mental illness.

 Although the U.S. has made strides in expanding opportunities to people living with disabilities, there is still a long way to go to ensuring true equity.
 The Equal Employment Opportunities Commission (EEOC) works to enforce employment laws that make it illegal to discriminate against people with disabilities, but bias that impacts hiring, retention and development opportunities remains a prevalent challenge.
 Some companies still employ practices that discriminate against people living with disability through loopholes or inaccurate disclosure of their practices.